Home

 Mexican Casserole Recipe

-This Mexican Casserole has good "down-home" flavor, is hearty and uses ingredients most people have in their cupboards at home.
+This Mexican Casserole has great flavor, is hearty and uses ingredients most people have in their cupboards at home.
+It is well worth trying!

 Make this dish when you have left-over rice in the refrigerator or when you need a wonderful dish to take to a pot luck or barbeque.
 I've learned to take copies of the recipe when I take it to a get together because everyone asks for it.